regd25/hexy/README.md

 # Hexy

-This repository contains the complete implementation of the **HEXY Semantic Runtime**, the system responsible for interpreting, validating, and executing artifacts defined in SCL (Semantic Context Language).
+This repository contains the complete implementation of the **HEXY Semantic Runtime**, the system responsible for interpreting, validating, and executing artifacts defined in SOL (Semantic Context Language).

 ---